What Nobody Tells You About Spiritual Organizations

 In many spiritual organizations, there's an official teaching about equality - we're all on the path together, we're all equally valuable, the teacher is just a fellow seeker who happens to be further along.
 And then there's the unofficial reality: some people have more access, more influence, more power than others.
 The inner circle exists, whether or not anyone admits it.

 I'm not suggesting conspiracy here.
-Most of the time, the people perpetuating these dynamics genuinely believe the official story.
+Most of the time, the people perpetuating these dynamics believe the official story.
 They don't see the gap because seeing it would be uncomfortable.
 The organization has taught them not to look.

 What Actually Works